DaBluePiano/sidneys-notes/content/Chess Cheatsheet.md

 **3. Open position:** a position with no locked pawns and typically 3 or more pawns have been traded.
 The vast majority of play in open positions will involve pieces with a lot less emphasis on pawns because they are in less supply.
 These types of positions are usually full of tactical ideas because piece movement is at its highest at this point.
 Bishops are very valuable because their diagonals are wide open to be used effectively.
 There are less pawns on the board to block the pieces which allows them to move much more freely.

-# Checkmate types (smother checkmate, en passant checkmate, etc.):
+# Checkmate types (smother checkmate, en passant checkmate, etc.)

 - **smother checkmate:** a checkmate delivered by a knight in which the mated king is unable to move because it is completely surrounded (or smothered) by its own pieces.
 - **en passant checkmate:** checkmate caused by an en passant